 The victim can go to the court to have a final restraining order removed.
 The defendant cannot have the restraining order removed once it is final.

 What happens if a restraining order is violated?

 Call the police immediately if you are in danger.
 A violation of a restraining order is a criminal offense and the accused can be arrested for the violation.

 Domestic violence cases are very serious for both the plaintiff and the defendant.
-If you are faced with a domestic violence situation, please call Peter Van Aulen, an experienced family law attorney at (201) 845-7400 for a free consultation.
+If you are faced with a domestic violence situation, please call Peter Van Aulen, an experienced family law attorney at (201) 845-7400 for a free 30 minute in office consultation.